For bigger stories, plan the piece before you price it.

 Got here from Products?

-That usually means the family is set and the build simply needs a bigger proof plan before pricing acts final.
+That usually means the family is set and the build simply needs a bigger plan before pricing acts final.

 Back to ProductsGot here from the configurator?

-Back to the Bench Ticket
+Back to the build form